Fees & Frequently Asked Questions

 What are the advantages of seeing someone who doesn’t take insurance?

 • Private pay providers are able to offer individualized, boutique services, a higher quality of care, more effective methodology for healing clients’ conditions, specialty services, a higher level of privacy, longer sessions, more frequent sessions and a potentially comparable cost of care to insurance-pay providers (because of high premium, deductible and co-insurance costs) but of a much higher quality.
+When you use insurance, the insurance company dictates all of this, not your provider.
 Private pay providers also carry much lower caseloads, so they have more time and energy to devote to client care.
-Not only that, by seeing a private pay provider you are helping to ameliorate the mental health crisis in America by indirectly advocating for better pay and working conditions for therapists, who are being exploited by insurance companies and the current mental healthcare system.
-Private pay is a win-win.

 What if I’m not sure if I can afford your rate or am not sure I am ready to make the investment?

-• It is really important that you feel good about the financial investment you are making in services with me.
-If it feels too stressful, you could end up resenting me and the process and you could also end up quitting before the process is complete, neither of which bode well for healing.
+• If the investment feels too stressful, you could end up resenting me and the process and you could also end up quitting before the process is complete, neither of which bode well for healing.
 That said, if working with me feels very aligned for you and you'd really like to make it happen but don't know how financially, you can try asking the universe/god/source/higher power for help and see what happens.
 Clients have had some good luck with this practice.

 References